ronin13/goimutmap/README.md

 This library provides:

 1) A lockless Golang map implementing the Context interface.
+(ContextMapper)

 2) An immutable multi-versioned map built on top of the lockless map, similarly implementing the Context interface.
-(This is a Work In Progress)
+(ImmutMapper)

-Supports: (with similar semantics as that of golang map)
+### Supports: (with similar semantics as that of golang map)

 a) Add